COMP9315 21T1 ♢ PostgreSQL Overview ♢ [0/13]

 - only provides functions, not procedures

-(but functions can return void
+(but functions can return void, effectively a procedure)

 - allows function overloading